Online via Zoom

 TRACK A | Envelope Detailing and Project Collaboration

 When it comes to facade design, the devil is certainly in the details.
-This workshop track will dive into common and advanced detailing issues and how to solve them, and steps to rationalize construction and collaborative processes.
+This workshop track, which features instructors from top engineering and architecture firms, will dive into common and advanced detailing issues and how to solve them, and steps to rationalize construction and collaborative processes.
 Bring your ‘digital’ paper and pencil for what will be an intensive back-and-forth with instructors and fellow attendees.

 Credit type: 1 AIA LU